hdShang/arxiv-daily/docs/cs-GR/2025-06-03/papers/250602794v1-physgaia-a-physics-aware-dataset-of-multi-body-interactions-for-dyna.md

 ---
 layout: default
-title: PhysGaia: A Physics-Aware Dataset of Multi-Body Interactions for Dynamic Novel View Synthesis
+title: "PhysGaia: A Physics-Aware Dataset of Multi-Body Interactions for Dynamic Novel View Synthesis"
 ---

 # PhysGaia: A Physics-Aware Dataset of Multi-Body Interactions for Dynamic Novel View Synthesis